Sami-hassan7/Final-Assignment-Programming-1/README.md

 ### File configuration
-Two datasets were used for this project which i got from online open data sources are stored in our data folder and there location was given in a configuration file named config.yaml.
+Two datasets were used for this project which i got from online open data sources and the links of these are stored at the end of the main file named final_assignment.ipnyb as a markdown text and there location was given in a configuration file named config.yaml.
 In this file, its needed to set the path location of the files inside the data folder in the repository.

 ### Run the file
 For running this dashboard, in your platform run all the cells in Final_Assignment_2022.ipynb file.